hao-wang/janlp/README.md

 ### `POST /lookup`

 Return meaning of a Japanese word in English.
+E.g.,

-E.g., payload
+Request payload

 ```json
 {